kaliflowerx3/ZoltriTWserver/rules.md

 9. Do not repeatedly target a single person with PvP (summoning, killing, cursing, etc.), and
 10. You cannot kill someone using the Gorgon head.

+Also, in the interest of good sportstime it is strongly discouraged to keep a player's inventory after killing them without reasonable cause.

 ## Griefing Definition
 Someone's base is defined as the area around someone's house or bed that has clearly been built on.
 Don't make it hard to prove intent to grief!